Coronavirus Vaccine & Immune Response - "Quantitative" Antibody Blood Test

 Please note, it is not yet clear how your immune response relates to whether you are immune or not.
 Please see this whitepaper for more details.
 Research into this is ongoing so do not presume you are immune - even with a positive result.
-This virus has not been around for long enough for the scientists to be sure whether or not having IgG antibodies does make you immune - even at high levels, although a recent study has shown not developing antibodies against the virus has been linked to increased hospitalisation and mortality and this may be 1 in 100 of people.
+This virus has not been around for long enough for the scientists to be sure at what levels of IgG antibodies makes you immune, even at high levels.
+Although, a recent study has shown not developing antibodies from a vaccine against the virus has been linked to increased hospitalisation and mortality and this may be 1 in 100 of people.

 When should I take this test?